What Is White Noise And Can It Help You Sleep?

 The researchers found that both subjective and objective measures showed improvements in sleep in the group that was exposed to white noise.

-I’ve previously reviewed the device they used – the Dohm Classic.
-It’s not a loud white noise machine, one of the quietest in fact.
-So it’s interesting that they had such positive results from a relatively gentle white noise machine.
+I’ve used the white noise machine they had in the study myself – the Dohm Classic.
+It’s actually one of the quietest white noise machines I’ve used, with a real fan inside than makes a soft hum.
+So it’s interesting that they had such positive results with a relatively gentle white noise machine.

 In 2016, researchers in Iran undertook a study to see if white noise would help patients in a critical care unit sleep better.